 Potential spills and leaks from the equipment wash rack could include wash water from vehicle and equipment washing activities as well as any associated soaps and/or detergents.
 A small potential also exits for equipment leaks during washing activities, which could include oil, grease, fuel, and/or hydraulic oil.
-Although the wash rack is designed to contain all liquids generated from its use, any spilled material that was not successfully contained could enter storm drain inlets (SI-1B, SI-2B, and SI-3B) and impact stormwater discharging from Outfall 002.
+Although the wash rack is designed to contain all liquids generated from its use, any spilled material that was not successfully contained could enter storm drain inlets and impact stormwater discharging from Outfall 002.

-Diesel Storage Area (Drainage Area 2)
+Diesel Fuel Storage Area (Drainage Area 2)

-Potential spills and leaks from the diesel storage area could include diesel fuel from the 4,000-gallon diesel AST or equipment fueling operations that occur in the surrounding area.
-The secondary containment pad is meant to prevent leaks from migrating out of the containment area, however, any material spilled outside of the containment area could enter storm drain inlets (SI-4B and SI-5B) and impact stormwater discharging from Outfall 002.
+Potential spills and leaks from the diesel fuel storage area could include diesel fuel from the 8,000-gallon AST or equipment fueling operations that occur in the surrounding area.
+The secondary containment pad is meant to prevent leaks from migrating out of the containment area, however, any material spilled outside of the containment area could enter storm drain inlets and impact stormwater discharging from Outfall 002.